The Last Responder

 I didn’t look at it for decades.

 September 11th went into a box.
 St. Vincent’s Hospital - waiting for casualties that never came in numbers.
 Ground Zero - the unauthorized civilian working alongside others with hands that had no business being there.
 The smoke, the silence, the specific way dust settled on everything.
-I closed the lid and moved on.
+I closed the lid and learned how to not open it.

 Then I sat at Walter Reed Hospital with Warriors missing arms.